2cupsself-rising flour*See notes below for making with all-purpose flour

 Cut biscuits with a 3" biscuit cutter.
 Press down and bring straight up.
 Do not twist biscuit cutter.
 Pat excess dough out, cut, and repeat process again.

 Place biscuits on a cookie sheet about 2" apart.
-Bake for 12 minutes, until golden.
+Bake on the center rack for 12 minutes, until golden.
 Brush with butter.
 Serve warm.

 Video